How this site is built and published

 Make

-, Just doesn’t have a notion of caching or rebuilding dirty dependencies built-in.
+, Just doesn’t have a notion of caching or rebuilding dirty dependencies baked-in.
 But sometimes you just don’t need that ↩︎see e.g. Goldmark markup configuration ↩︎

 for more on em-dash and hyphens: https://archive.is/AmOrq ↩︎